When warm evenings arrive in North Mississippi, your backyard should be a peaceful retreat.

 Mosquitoes can complete their breeding cycle in as little as a week, so staying on top of water removal is key.

-Mosquitoes don’t do well in breezy, sunny environments.
-Trim shrubs, thin out dense plantings, and mow the lawn regularly to open up airflow.
-If you have a covered patio or seating area, consider adding an oscillating fan — mosquitoes are weak fliers and will avoid wind.
+Mosquitoes struggle in breezy, sunny settings.
+Prune shrubs, reduce dense plants, and mow frequently to increase airflow.
+For covered patios or seating areas, use an oscillating fan — mosquitoes are poor fliers and tend to stay away from wind.

-Mosquitoes rest during the day in dark, humid areas like piles of leaves, stacked wood, and dense groundcover.
+Mosquitoes rest during the day in dark, humid areas such as piles of leaves, stacked wood, and dense ground cover.
 Keeping your yard tidy removes many of their favorite hangouts.
 Simple tasks like edging overgrown beds, pruning bushes, and cleaning under decks can make a huge difference.

 Even with good prevention, mosquitoes can still slip through.
 Professional mosquito treatments target the exact areas where they hide and breed — such as under shrubs, shady fence lines, and damp corners of your landscape.